-Exhibit 8.2 illustrates summary statistics of annual total returns for the Fama-French growth and value series from 1927 to 2019.
+Exhibit 8.2 illustrates summary statistics of annual total returns for the Fama-French growth and value series from 1927 to 2020.
 The summary statistics are geometric mean, arithmetic mean, and standard deviation.
 Value significantly outperformed growth across the market capitalization spectrum.
 In the large-cap arena, the extra return of value over growth was at the expense of increased risk, as the standard deviation of large-value was over 26% versus approximately 20.0% for large-growth.
-In the small-cap series, small value significantly outperformed small-growth, and did so with the same volatility (approximately 32%).166
+In the small-cap series, small value significantly outperformed small-growth, and did so with the same volatility (approximately 32%).173

-165 For more information on calculating index values, see Chapter 5, "Annual Returns and Indexes".
-Precalculated index values from 1927 through December 2019 are presented in the full-version 2020 SBBI® Yearbook for the F-F growth and value series.
-For more information, visit https://duffandphelps.onfastspring.com/books.
+172 For more information on calculating index values, see Chapter 5, "Annual Returns and Indexes".
+Precalculated index values from 1927 through December 2020 are presented in the full-version 2021 SBBI® Yearbook for the F-F growth and value series.
+For more information, visit dpcostofcapital.com/stocks-bonds-bills-inflation-sbbi-yearbook.

-166 For more information on calculating annual returns and other summary statistics, see Chapter 5, "Annual Returns and Indexes".
-Precalculated summary statistics from 1927 through December 2019 are presented in the full-version 2020 SBBI® Yearbook for the F-F growth and value series.
-For more information, visit https://duffandphelps.onfastspring.com/books.
+173 For more information on calculating annual returns and other summary statistics, see Chapter 5, "Annual Returns and Indexes".
+Precalculated summary statistics from 1927 through December 2020 are presented in the full-version 2021 SBBI® Yearbook for the F-F growth and value series.
+For more information, visit dpcostofcapital.com/stocks-bonds-bills-inflation-sbbi-yearbook.

-Exhibit 8.2: Illustration of Fama-French Growth and Value Series Summary Statistics of Annual Returns (%) 1927-2019 https://mba.tuck.dartmouth.edu/pages/faculty/ ken.french/data_library.html.
+Exhibit 8.2: Illustration of Fama-French Growth and Value Series Summary Statistics of Annual Returns (%) 1927-2020 https://mba.tuck.dartmouth.edu/pages/faculty/ ken.french/data_library.html.
 Series used: Under "6 Portfolios Formed on Size and Book-to-Market (2 x 3)": (i) Small Value, (ii) Small Growth, (iii) Big (i.e., "Large") Value, and (iv) Big (i.e., "Large") Growth.
-Calculations by Duff & Phelps.
+Calculations by D&P/Kroll.